dbosoft/SAPHub/README.md

 This video shows how to use the script: https://youtu.be/FG2KOWbJ42c

-**Update:** Due to changes SAP has made to the logon process it is no longer possible to download the SDK from SAP Launchpad with the setup script.
-Please download the nwrfcsdk manually as explained above.
+**Update:** Due to changes SAP has made to the logon process, it is no longer possible to download the SDK automatically with the setup script.
+The script has been updated to guide you through the download but the video is outdated for this part.

 ## Apps

 The SAPHub comes with 4 pre-build applications.